zbblanton/coredns_etcd_backend/README.md

 cd coredns
 ```

-Modify the plugins.cfg and add this plugin to it.
+Modify the plugin.cfg and add this plugin to it.
 Something like this:

 ```
 ...